 Students will be able to conduct a small-scale study analysing language samples.

-Report of analysis results as discussed in the first three tutorials.
+Report (1500words) of analysis results as discussed in the first three tutorials.

 Teaching and Learning Strategy

-Weekly 2-hour lecture, which will include lectures, in-class discussion, presentations and data analysis (11 teaching weeks)
+2 lecture hours each week, which will include input from the lecturer, in-class discussion, presentations and data analysis (11 teaching weeks)

 One 1-hour practical/seminar per fortnight (over 11 teaching weeks)